rwxrob/notes/Fitness/GFNats training strategy.md

 Here are the most important skills to train in the order or priority as I see it:

-***Endurance for seven hours.*** It really does not matter how fast I ride between timed segments but I do have to arrive at the start of the segment recovered and still able to turn the pedals and—though it goes without saying—I have to finish.
-Seven hours is a safe amount of time to expect.
-Before I can do any other skills training I have to be able to ride 161 kilometers in seven hours with four off-bike refueling breaks every 40k.
+***Endurance for seven hours.*** Before I can do any other skills training I have to be able to ride 161 kilometers in seven hours with four off-bike refueling breaks every 40k.
+If I cannot even do that I have no business working on the rest.

+***Gut training for high carb intake.*** Along with training for the century length I have to prepare my body to use mostly carbs as fuel.
+Whether the intensity flips my primary energy source from fat to carb or the longer duration does I just can't do any of this unless I train my body to take in as much energy as I'm spending.
+Pretty much no casual will even think of this.
+But casuals don't sing up for the UCI categories.
+My competition will definitely be

 ***Fatigued 20-minute power.***

-***Gut training for high carb intake.***

 ***Breakaway tactics.***